Jump to Main Content

 HIP Resident Award Key Information

-The HIP Resident Award Program supports first- and second-year medical residents from communities underserved and underrepresented in hematology across the U.S. and Canada.
-As part of the Hematology Inclusion Pathway, the HIP Resident Award provides participants with a stipend to conduct research and to present their research at the ASH annual meeting.
-Residents also receive mentorship from ASH members, gain valuable hematology knowledge, and benefit from complimentary ASH membership.
+The HIP Resident Award Program supports first- and second-year medical residents from communities underrepresented in hematology across the U.S., Canada, and Mexico.
+As part of the Hematology Inclusion Pathway, the HIP Resident Award provides participants with funds to conduct blood science research under the mentorship of an ASH member.
+Residents also receive career development mentorship from ASH members, gain valuable hematology knowledge, and benefit from complimentary ASH membership.
+Recipients also receive a stipend to attend the ASH annual meeting to present their research.

 Eligible candidates include those in internal medicine, pathology, pediatric residencies, resident physicians, and residents who have applied to or matched early into a hematology-oncology fellowship program.